How to Validate a SaaS IdeaBefore Writing Code

 Validation Checklist

-- Would they pay to solve this problem?
+- Would they pay to solve this problem, and how much?

-Pro tip: Don't pitch your solution—just listen.
+Pro tip: Don't pitch your solution.
 Ask 'How do you currently handle X?' and let them talk.
-Their words become your marketing copy.
+Their exact words become your landing page headline.
+If they say 'I waste two hours every Monday pulling reports from three different tools,' that is your value proposition verbatim.

 Build a Landing Page Test